 May 112020

-The 555 integrated circuit can work as a comparator.
-When the input voltage level at pin # 2 (TRI) is less than the trigger voltage level of the timer, the output at pin # 3 (OUT), go high and activate the relay that connects the lamp or bulb.
+The 555 integrated circuit can act as a comparator.
+When the input voltage level at pin #2 (TRI) is less than the trigger voltage level of the timer, the output at pin #3 (OUT) will go high and activate the relay that connects the lamp or bulb.

-The LDR (light dependent resistor) increases its resistance when it gets dark and the cursor (arrow) of the 100 kilo-ohms potentiometer will have a lower voltage level.
-This variation is due to the voltage division on the cursor (arrow) of the potentiometer.
+The LDR (light dependent resistor) increases its resistance as it gets darker and the cursor (arrow) on the 100 kilo ohm potentiometer will have a lower voltage level.
+This variation is due to the voltage scale on the pointer (arrow) of the potentiometer (R3).

-The circuit uses a transformer, two diodes and an electrolytic capacitor to obtain the DC voltage needed for the integrated circuit 555 to work.
-This voltage is approximately 9 volts.
-The 100K potentiometer is necessary in order to adjust the light level required for the circuit to work as expected.
+The circuit uses a transformer, two diodes, and an electrolytic capacitor to provide the DC voltage necessary for the 555 IC to operate.
+This voltage is about 9 volts.
+The 100K potentiometer is required to adjust the light level needed for the circuit to operate as expected.

 555 timer IC Pinout

-The diode in parallel with the relay is used to remove voltage with reverse polarity, that is created in the relay’s inductor when it is disabled.
-It is used to prevent this peak voltage, that can damage other circuit components.
+The diode in parallel with the relay is used to remove the reverse polarity voltage that is generated in the inductor of the relay when it is de-energized.
+It is used to prevent this peak voltage that can damage other circuit components.

 Relay (Electromagnetic Switch)